Zhang Yimou: Gong Li

 Zhang's personal and professional relationship with his muse Gong Li has been highly publicized.
-Their relationship started in 1986 on the set of Red Sorghum, when Zhang was married to Xiao while Gong was in a relationship with Yang.
-Yang violently assaulted Gong after finding out her relationship with Zhang.
+Their relationship started in 1986 on the set of Red Sorghum, when Zhang was married to Xiao while Gong was in a relationship with another man, who violently assaulted Gong after finding out her relationship with Zhang.
 In 1988, Zhang divorced Xiao for Gong.
 In 1995, soon after shooting Shanghai Triad, their 7th collaboration during their relationship, Zhang announced their break-up amidst rumors of Gong's affair with then managing director of British American Tobacco in China, Ooi Hoe Seong (whom she married a year later).
 According to Gong's mother, however, they split due to Zhang's reluctance to marry Gong after their 9-year relationship.
-According to Zhou Xiaofeng, Zhang Yimou’s script consultant, producer Zhang Weiping deliberately sabotaged the relationship between the director and actress by spreading lies and rumors, including claims of her affair with Ooi.
+According to Zhou Xiaofeng, Zhang Yimou's script consultant, producer Zhang Weiping deliberately sabotaged the relationship between the director and actress by spreading lies and rumors, including claims of her affair with Ooi.
 This alleged strategy aimed to exploit Zhang Yimou while sidelining his more tactful and decisive partner, ultimately leading to a feud between Gong and the producer.
 After their break-up, Zhang invited Gong to star in his films Hero and House of Flying Daggers, but she declined both.
 They reunited in 2006 for the film Curse of the Golden Flower, during which Gong stipulated in her contract that she would not meet the producer Zhang Weiping.